Fraud

 to accurately detect a user's current geofences, current place, or current country and state.

 However, users can spoof a device's location.
-For example, a gambling app user may spoof their location to access sports betting features only available in specific states.
+For example, a gaming app user may spoof their location to access sports betting features only available in specific states.
 Or, a retail app user may spoof their location to access offers only available inside a store geofence.

 To ensure you can trust a user's location, you can call Radar.trackVerified()